sampennington/use-async-storage/README.md

 # use-async-storage

-A React native hook using AsyncStorage, with some improved functionality
+A React native hook using AsyncStorage, with some improvements, added functionality, and supports typescript.

 ## API